Volcano in Amador County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Heroes • Industry & Commerce • Landmarks • Natural Resources • Notable Events • Notable Places • Settlements & Settlers • War, US Civil • War, World II.
 A significant historical year for this entry is 1848.

 Location.
 38° 26.556′ N, 120° 37.882′ W. Marker is in Volcano, California, in Amador County.
-Marker is at the intersection of Main Street and Consolation Street, on the left when traveling north on Main Street.
+It is at the intersection of Main Street and Consolation Street, on the left when traveling north on Main Street.
 Touch for map.
 Marker is in this post office area: Volcano CA 95689, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Soldier Gulch (here, next to this marker); a different marker also named Volcano (here, next to this marker); Astronomical Observatory (a few steps from this marker); Carlo Andrea Dondero (within shouting distance of this marker); The Thomas Starr King Bell (within shouting distance of this marker); The Old Bavarian Brewery (within shouting distance of this marker); Union Hotel (within shouting distance of this marker); General Store (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Soldier Gulch (here, next to this marker); a different marker also named Volcano (here, next to this marker); Astronomical Observatory (a few steps from this marker); Carlo Andrea Dondero (within shouting distance of this marker); The Thomas Starr King Bell (within shouting distance of this marker); The Old Bavarian Brewery (within shouting distance of this marker); Union Hotel (within shouting distance of this marker); General Store (within shouting distance of this marker).
 Touch for a list and map of all markers in Volcano.

 Also see . . .

-1. Ghost Towns - Volcano.
-(Submitted on September 11, 2008, by Syd Whittle of Mesa, Arizona.)
+1. Volcano.
+Ghost Towns website entry (Submitted on September 11, 2008, by Syd Whittle of Mesa, Arizona.)

 Additional commentary.